AlexanderHaase/zfs_luks/README.md

 remembering the details after infrequent uptime interruptions proved frustraiting.
 So, this script was born with (open, close) symmantics.
 Recently (create) was added to allow for declarative configuration.

-Configuration files specify one zpool with any number of devices and zvols.
+Configuration files specify one zpool with any number of devices and zfs filesystems.
 Topologically, the structure follows:
   - backing device(s) by UUID
   - LUKS encryption layer per device
   - zpool disk/mirror/raidz across all devices
-  - zvols in the zpool
+  - zfs filesystems in the zpool
   - bind mount patterns

 Behavior: Open/create construct the topology in the forward direction, close deconstructs the topology in the reverse direction.